 Day-to-day administration of the Union in the early years was carried out in a chartered accountant’s office, with regular council meetings to discuss cases and financial matters.
 In 1967, with membership exceeding 9,500, it was decided to open a separate MDDUS office with a small administrative staff of six headed up by Medical Secretary Dr James Patterson.

-Today our active membership stands at over 37,000.
-We operate from offices in Glasgow and London with a staff of over 120 professionals, including medical and dental advisers, solicitors and paralegals, a dedicated membership team, and marketing and support staff.
-Our Group assets exceed £570m and, in 2015, our annual income exceeded £82m – a far cry from the £231 of 1903.
+Today our active membership stands at over 50,000.
+We operate from offices in Glasgow and London with a staff of over 150 professionals, including medical and dental advisers, solicitors and paralegals, a dedicated membership team, and marketing and support staff.
+In 2018, our Group assets exceeded £554m and our annual income exceeded £133m – a far cry from the £231 of 1903.

 MDDUS remains a mutual organisation, confident in the belief that this best serves the interests of our members in these increasingly litigious and financially challenging times.